chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 ## Challenges Aplenty

 Getting money into Open Source is a huge challenge.
-ROI has not gotten us where we need to be. _Just maybe_ we can build a FOMO rocket—if GitHub, GitLab, and Bitbucket can all come together as the booster stage.
+ROI has not gotten us where we need to be. _Just maybe_ we can build a FOMO rocket—if some developer tools company steps up as the booster stage.
 If not FOMO, there's always taxation, which will be even _more_ work to pull off, though if it is our only option, even in the United States, we'll likely have to try it.

 Getting money to the right people is another huge challenge.
 It will take years for foundations to scale up to handle the responsibility.
 But scale they must,